kcp-dev/kcp/docs/content/contributing/guides/rebasing-kubernetes.md

    2. If there were any substantive changes, make the corresponding edits to our generators.
    3. You'll probably want to commit your changes at this point.
 5. Run `make codegen`.
 You'll probably want to commit these changes as a standalone commit.
-   1. Note: `examples` is separate go module, so you may need to run `go mod tidy` in that directory and update the go.mod file accordingly if you make changes to the code-generator.
 6. Run `make lint test build` and fix any issues you encounter.
 7. Commit any remaining changes.
 8. Push to your fork.
-      1. Open a PR; get it reviewed and merged.
+9. Open a PR; get it reviewed and merged.
-9. Push release:
-    ```
-    REF=upstream/main
-    REMOTE=upstream
-    TAG=v2.3.0
-    git tag --sign --message "$TAG" "$TAG" "$REF"
-    git push "$REMOTE" "$TAG"
-    ```

 # 3. Update kcp-dev/client-go
 1. Create a new branch for the update, such as `1.26-prep`.